mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 * If you select **required** the property is mandatory.
 * If you select **nullable** you can make the value *null*.
 * In the **description** field you can enter a short optional description.
 ![properties](img/properties.PNG)

 ![default_state](img/default_state.png)

 ### CRUD Service exposed routes

-The CRUD Service will handle your data model and expose its API to the services within your project, without the need to expose the CRUD to the outside world, by using the specified CRUD endpoint routes in the dedicated card in CRUD detail view.
+The [Crud Service](../../../runtime_suite/crud-service/overview_and_usage.md) will handle your data model and expose its API to the services within your project, without the need to expose the CRUD to the outside world, by using the specified CRUD endpoint routes in the dedicated card in CRUD detail view.

 If you want the CRUD to be accessible from the outside, you can create a new CRUD-type Endpoint in the [**Design Endpoint section**](./endpoints).